A Klickitat Street Imagination: Remembering Beverly Cleary

 In a 2015 interview, she remembered, “I expected to write about the maturing of a sensitive female.
 And I waited and waited and no ideas came.
 And I thought about the little boy in the Yakima Public Library where I had worked in the Children’s Department, who”— she laughed — “faced me rather ferociously once and said, 'where are the books about kids like us?'
 And it changed my whole attitude.”
 (Oregon Public Broadcasting)

 Beverly published her first book, Henry Huggins, in 1950.
 Her stories have become an intrinsic part of childhood with their gentle humor, real-life situations, and sympathy for the struggles and joys of girls and boys everywhere.

 Her books have sold over ninety-one million copies as of this writing.
 (Oregon Public Broadcasting).

 Honors and Legacy

 Her stories and life have been honored with the Newbery Medal, Newbery Honor Books, National Book Award, and the Children's Literature Legacy Award (known as the Laura Ingalls Wilder Award until 2018).
 In 2000, she was named a "Living Legend" by the Library of Congress.

 She also wrote two books about her life, which I'm planning to read this month:

-When I attended college in Portland, Oregon, where Beverly grew up, I enjoyed visiting Klickitat Street and imagining her characters coming to life there.
+When I attended college in Portland, Oregon, I enjoyed knowing I lived in the same city where Klickitat Street and Beverly's characters came to life.

-For the "ferocious" boy in the children's library, and many others, Beverly Cleary wrote about the life she knew on Klickitat Street.
+For the "ferocious" boy in the children's library, and many others, Beverly Cleary wrote about the real life she observed on Klickitat Street.
 But she also needed her strong imagination to create the original stories children love.
-Her legacy—giving children the joy and wonder of reading—lives on.
+Her timeless legacy—giving children the joy and wonder of reading—lives on.